oshirokn/oshirokn.github.io/index.md

 ![SO Combat 1](/assets/so1.png)

 The player attacks enemies by activating spells.
-They have a specific trajectory, damaging enemies in their area of effect.
+They have a specific trajectory and damage enemies in their area of effect.

-Enemies have different spawn points and attack patterns.
+Enemies have different spawn points and attack patterns. </p>
-The player must use the skills targeting the right area at the appropriate time, taking into account their cooldown, damage and speed.
+The player must use the skills targeting the right area at the appropriate time, taking into account their cooldown, damage and speed.</p>
 For instance, the lightning bolt can hit any type of enemy in a vertical line.
 This skill can be powerful due to its versatility, but difficult to use compared to the flaming bolt going in a straight line.

 ![SO Combat 2](/assets/so2.png)

-Enemies have different movement, attack patterns and hit points, requiring the player to think strategically.
-The monster spawn rate, type and stats change depending on the level.
+Enemies have different movement, attack patterns and hit points, requiring the player to  think strategically. </p>
 More advanced spells play further with the concept of space and time.
 The Arrows of Artemis can hit any enemy in a diagonal pattern, but arrows have to spend a second flying to their area of effect.
-Coupled with a long cooldown, they can be extremely powerful but it is also rather easy to miss.
+Coupled with a long cooldown, they can be extremely powerful but it is also rather easy to miss. </p>

+The monster spawn rate, type and stats change depending on the level.
+Every level introduces a new type of enemy and mechanic. <p>

 In terms of user experience, the buttons are positioned to be easy to use for both hands.